KartikeyaLab/Luna/README.md

       * The website will show you if Luna is "Listening..." or "Speaking...".

   * **🧠 Luna's Smart Brain:**
-      * The Python part of Luna uses Flask to understand what you type or say.
+      * The Python part of Luna uses Flask to understand what you say.
       * It uses TensorFlow and a special model (managed by `app.py`) to understand your language and create responses.
       * Luna can answer general questions and do specific things you ask.
   * **⏰ Remembering Things for You (Reminders):**